PERSOL HR DATA BANK in APAC

 Payment system

-An employer should devise a payment system that takes into account the length of service and performance of laborers and must submit it to the government authority (Government Regulation No. 36 of 2021 and Regulation No. 1 of 2017 on Wage Structure and Scale).
-The payment system should be submitted together with the enterprise rules and regulations as well as the collective work agreement.
+An employer should devise a payment system that takes into account the length of service and performance of laborers and must submit it to the government authority (Government Regulation No. 36 of 2021 and Ministry of Manpower Regulation No. 1 of 2017 on Wage Structures and Scales).
+The payment system should be submitted together with the company regulations as well as the collective labor agreement.
 If an employer violates this regulation, the government authority will issue a warning letter and may restrict business activity.
-An employer should make an effort to set wages structures and scales by considering the laborers' job scope, responsibilities, and difficulties (Minister of Manpower Regulation No. 1 of 2017, Article 2, Paragraph 1)
+An employer should make an effort to set wages structures and scales by considering the laborers' job scope, responsibilities, and difficulties etc. (Minister of Manpower Regulation No. 1 of 2017, Article 2, Paragraph 1, and MK Decision 168/2023 on Article 92, Paragraph 1, of the Manpower Law)

 -